progotta/code_example/README.md

 Example Node project demonstrating how to create a modualar and testable API Endpoint with sufficient error handling and logging.

-: node, express, bluebird, mocha/chai, winston
+: node, express, bluebird, mocha/chai, generators

 Promises are used to make 3 asynchronous calls to external API Endpoints in a synchronous fashion.
 Data is processed at each step to derive the necessary input for the next call, and the final result.

-Current Status : In Progress - Application performs the described operations, but needs refactoring, additional tests, more robust error handling / logging.

-## Getting Started

-(more info to come here)
+Asynchronous Control Flow is handled primarily by generators.

+Current Status : Ready For Review - Application has basic error handling with Try/Catch on sync calls and .catch() on async through promises.
+Application has a number of test cases, though just an example and does not provide full coverage.

+## Mocked and Live Data Settings

 App has mocked data, or live data connections.
 This was done to eliminate the need for unnecessay hits against the supporting web service, and to speed development.
 Both the live and mocked data utilize the Bluebird Promise library.

 To enable with live data: (any or all of them)
 ...
-app/config.json
+/config.json
             "requestType" : "MOCK" (Can be "MOCK" or "REAL") ...

-### More to come!

 <!--
 ### Prerequisites